maugavilla/well_hello_stats/tutorials/9_1_linear_regression.md

 start with the overall model null hypothesis test, from the `summary(mod3)`

 - We reject the null hypothesis that the overall model is equivalent to the mean model at predicting *Perception of corruption*,
   $F(5, 71627) = 3028, p < .001$.
 With the overall model explaining
   17.5% ($R^2 = 0.1745$) of the variance in the outcome

-Then we can continue to explain the effect of each predictor, by adding information from the `summary()`, `standardize()`, and `eta_squared()` functions
+Then we can continue to explain the effect of each predictor, by adding information from the `parameters()`, `standardize_parameters()`, and `eta_squared()` functions

--   The expected average score of *Perception of corruption* for *Males*, and with 0 scores in all predictors is 3.07 ($b_0 = 3.06, SE = 0.01, p < .001$), and we reject the null hypothesis of this expected score being equal to 0.
+- The expected average score of *Perception of corruption* for *Males*, and with 0 scores in all predictors is 3.07
+  ($b_0 = 3.06, SE = 0.01, p < .001$), and we reject the null hypothesis
+  of this expected score being equal to 0.
--   We find that *Female* have in average a *Perception of corruption* 0.03 points lower than *Male*
+- We find that *Female* have in average a *Perception of corruption* 0.03 points lower than *Male* ($b_1 = -0.035, SE = 0.005, p < .001$),
-    ($b_1 = -0.035, SE = 0.005, p < .001$), while holding all other
+  while holding all other predictors constant.
-    predictors constant.
 We reject the null hypothesis of this mean difference being equal to 0.
-We see that *Sex* uniquely explains 0.03% ($\eta^2 = 0.0003$) of the variance of the outcome.
+We see that *Sex* uniquely explains 0.03% ($\eta^2 = 0.0005$) of the variance of the outcome.
--   As *Age* increases by 1 year, *Perception of corruption* decreases by 0.005 points in average($b_2 = -0.005, SE = 0.0002, p < .001$),
+- As *Age* increases by 1 year, *Perception of corruption* decreases by 0.005 points in average($b_2 = -0.005, SE = 0.0002, p < .001$), while
-    while holding all other predictors constant.
+  holding all other predictors constant.
 We reject the null hypothesis of this slope being equal to 0.
-We see that *Age* uniquely explains 0.93% ($\eta^2 = 0.0093$) of the variance of the outcome.
+We see that *Age* uniquely explains 0.93% ($\eta^2 = 0.008$) of the variance of the outcome.
--   As *Post-materialism* increases by 1 unit, *Perception of corruption* decreases by 0.066 points in average($b_3 = -0.066, SE = 0.002, p < .001$), while holding all
+- As *Post-materialism* increases by 1 unit, *Perception of corruption* decreases by 0.066 points in average($b_3 = -0.066, SE = 0.002, p < .001$), while holding all other
-    other predictors constant.
+  predictors constant.
 We reject the null hypothesis of this slope being equal to 0.
-We see that *Post-materialism* uniquely explains 0.99% ($\eta^2 = 0.0098$) of the variance of the outcome.
+We see that *Post-materialism* uniquely explains 0.99% ($\eta^2 = 0.008$) of the variance of the outcome.
--   As *Secular values* increases by 1 unit, *Perception of corruption* decreases by 1.07 points in average($b_4 = -1.07, SE = 0.017, p < .001$), while holding all
+- As *Secular values* increases by 1 unit, *Perception of corruption* decreases by 1.07 points in average($b_4 = -1.07, SE = 0.017, p < .001$), while holding all other
-    other predictors constant.
+  predictors constant.
 We reject the null hypothesis of this slope being equal to 0.
-We see that *Secular values* uniquely explains 0.91% ($\eta^2 = 0.0091$) of the variance of the outcome.
+We see that *Secular values* uniquely explains 0.91% ($\eta^2 = 0.04$) of the variance of the outcome.
--   As *Lack of Confidence in the Government* increases by 1 unit, *Perception of corruption* increases by 0.455 points in average($b_5 = 0.455, SE = 0.004, p < .001$), while holding all
+- As *Lack of Confidence in the Government* increases by 1 unit, *Perception of corruption* increases by 0.455 points in average($b_5 = 0.455, SE = 0.004, p < .001$), while holding all other
-    other predictors constant.
+  predictors constant.
 We reject the null hypothesis of this slope being equal to 0.
-We see that *Lack of Confidence in the Government* uniquely explains 14.6% ($\eta^2 = 0.146$) of the variance of the outcome.
+We see that *Lack of Confidence in the Government* uniquely explains 14.6% ($\eta^2 = 0.14$) of the variance of the outcome.
 - Based on the relative effect measure of $\eta^2$ we can conclude that *Lack of Confidence in the Government* presents the stronger predictive effect, while *Sex* presents the lowest predictive effect.
   After controlling for the other predictors.